 Mt.
 Vesuvius (Monte Vesuvio)

 Mt.
 Vesuvius is easily seen from below, but a trip to the volcano itself provides the best understanding of the area and its impact on the region’s history.
 A hike up the mountain begins in Mount Vesuvius National Park, which has nine nature trails and allows for summit access.
 The crater’s lunar landscape is otherworldly, and the views are tough to beat.
-Many visitors combine a visit to the area with a stop in the scenic seaside town of Sorrento.
+Many tours combine a visit to the area with a stop in Pompeii, Sorrento, or the Amalfi Coast.

 Recent reviews from experiences in Naples